zwerm/StaMP/README.md

 // Show Wellington, New Zealand on a map StaMPBuilder.createLocationMessage(-41.28664, 174.77557);
 ```
+The other parameters of this function are deprecated.

 #### Query message
 Query messages are send from a user to a server.
 They represent the utterance of a user in a NLU.